arnabberawork/BoomBikesSharingCaseStudy/README.md

 # Boom Bikes Sharing Case Study
-> Linear Regression model for a US bike-sharing provider BoomBikes.
+> Case Study of Linear Regression model for a US bike-sharing provider BoomBikes.

 ## Table of Contents :